Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 * [VoxCeleb 1 & 2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/)

 The architecture of VPC is composed of several independent modules:
-* Bottleneck feature extractor
+* Phonetic posteriorgram (PPG) extractor
 * x-vector extractor
 * Voice conversion using acoustic and neural source filter models
 * Anonymization using PLDA distance

-Some of these modules are pretrained and can be downloaded (optionally) and put in appropriate directories for the recipe to work successfully.
+Some of these modules are pretrained and must be downloaded and put in appropriate directories for the recipe to work successfully.

 ## Dataset